 The Department of Pathology routinely provides second opinions on diagnostic materials prepared elsewhere.
-Second opinions may be sought by pathologists or clinicians at other institutions (we do not accept requests from patients).
+Second opinions may be sought by pathologists, clinicians at other institutions or patients.

 The request for second opinions can be addressed to the BWH Pathology Department, or to a specific pathologist on staff.
 A list of staff pathologists and their respective specialties is available here.